BlenderistDev/tgavatar/README.md

 ## Authorization
 To launch service you need to auth in telegram.
 Here is a web service for auth.
 You need to enter phone and auth code.
 Session is stored in storege/session.
-You need to make a volume for this folder if you are using docker for launching.
+You need to make a volume for storage folder if you are using docker for launching.